And how to actively build your business’ launch timeline

 This is the time to deliver the email automation series to your email list, activate your ads on Facebook and Instagram, and link up to your landing and opt-in pages for product offerings, webinars, free toolkits, and initial consult calls.
 Ideally, you will have automated these processes prior and be hands-off on the content creation side.
 This leaves you to be hands-on with community interaction, providing support and information to customers and leads, and focusing on further marketing and administrative decision-making.

 At this time, you’ll sit down and determine what went well, what didn’t go well, and what could be optimized.
-You can understand where your launch soared or fell flat, and how people felt who didn’t opt-in.
+You can understand where your launch soared or fell flat, and how people who didn’t opt-in felt.
 These insights can then be applied for the next launch period for future features, new product releases, bigger online courses, and higher-priced memberships.

 Second, you can apply this multi-phased timeline to any point in your business or brand’s journey.